 Every Sunday is Food Pantry Sunday!
 Please bring non-perishable food items, toiletries and paper products for Kinnelon’s Food Pantry to help our neighbors in need.
 Parishioners collect and deliver donations to the Food Pantry every week.
 Current requirements are always listed in ‘This Week at St. David’s’.
 Grocery gift cards are also welcome.

-Parishioners go to Merry Heart Retirement facility in Boonton Township at 10:00 am on the second Sunday of the month, bringing music and ministry.
+Parishioners go to Merry Heart Retirement facility in Boonton Township at 11:00 am on the fourth Sunday of the month, bringing music and ministry.
 A regular scheduled stop for Caroling during Advent!
 Please click to go to Merry Heart page.

 Outreach Grocery Cards